Elements

 The iconic showdown between Shohei Ohtani and Mike Trout in the final inning of the 2023 World Baseball Classic championship will be remembered forever as a baseball classic.
 With Japan clinging to a one-run lead in the bottom of the ninth, Ohtani stepped onto the mound to face his Los Angeles Angels teammate and Team USA captain, Mike Trout, in a dramatic, full-count at-bat that culminated in Ohtani striking out Trout with a devastating slider to secure Japan's title, creating a moment that perfectly encapsulated the global appeal and brilliance of baseball's two biggest stars.

-Shohei Ohtani's 2024 season with the Los Angeles Dodgers was truly historic because he achieved the unprecedented "50/50" club, becoming the first player in MLB history to hit 50 home runs (finishing with 54) and steal 50 bases (finishing with 59) in a single season.
+Shohei Ohtani's 2024 season with the Los Angeles Dodgers was truly historic because he achieved the unprecedented "50/50" club, becoming the first player in MLB history to hit 50 home runs and steal 50 bases (finishing with 54HR-59SB) in a single season.
 This incredible offensive output, despite not pitching due to injury recovery, led to him winning his third career MVP award (and first in the National League), and culminated in him finally earning his first World Series ring with the Dodgers.

 Text